 Introduction

 This is your greeting and elevator pitch to potential clients, it’s the first thing they will read when considering whether to view your profile.
-Avoid stating your name, license type, or years of experience as this will already be visible to clients.

-- Consider a warm, engaging opening line
+- Consider a warm, engaging opening line.

-- Close with a gentle call to action
+- Close with a gentle call to action.

 - Avoid stating your name, license type, or years of experience as this will already be visible to clients.